Now, you can

 We’re continuously solving problems.

-Our pipeline is full.
+Our research pipeline is full.